Skip to Content

 The Seven Causes of Founder in Horses

 Seven causes of founder — risk level and prevention strategy.
-Spring Bermuda grass in Louisiana can spike above 30% NSC — monitor grazing times carefully during April–May.
+Spring pasture can contain dangerously high non-structural carbohydrates during rapid growth periods — monitor grazing carefully in April–May.

 Cause Risk Level Prevention Strategy